soedinglab/metaeuk/README.md

 ## Compile from source
 Compiling MetaEuk from source has the advantage that it will be optimized to the specific system, which should improve its performance.
-To compile PLASS `git`, `g++` (4.6 or higher) and `cmake` (3.0 or higher) are required.
-Afterwards, the metaeuk binary will be located in the `build/bin` directory.
+To compile MetaEuk `git`, `g++` (4.6 or higher) and `cmake` (3.0 or higher) are required.
+Afterwards, the MetaEuk binary will be located in the `build/bin` directory.

       git clone git@github.com:soedinglab/metaeuk.git .
       git submodule init